 My Nonprofit Reviews

-Review for Way Ministries, Opelika, AL, USA
+Review for The Way 2 Serve Inc, Opelika, AL, USA

 I stopped by my cousin's house for a short visit today.
 My cousin's dad had surgery recently and I wanted to know how he was doing.
 He's been through a lot physically.
 And his living conditions provided little comforts after surgery.